wthrowe/spectre/docs/DevGuide/Brigand.md

 \par
 Returns the value associated with a key in a \ref map, wrapped in a \ref type_.
 Returns `type_<no_such_type_>` if the key is not in the map.
-This function has no eager version, but is still in the `lazy` namespace.
+This function has no eager version, but is still in the `tmpl::lazy` namespace.
 \snippet Test_TMPLDocumentation.cpp tmpl::lookup_at

 \see \ref lookup